deventorum/TinyApp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express.
-The app will allow users to shorten long URLs much like TinyURL.com and bit.ly do.
+The app will allow users to shorten long URLs much like TinyURL.com and bit.ly do and track visit analytics for their links.
 SCSS partials were used to create styles for the application

 ## Final Product